eToThePiIPower/bootstrap4jekyll/_posts/2017-04-01-first-post.md

 # How to Use Jekyll

 Jekyll offers all the power of Markdown, along with extended support for code snippets and other useful tech blogging tools.
-Code can be included in the standard Markdown form:
+You can include code in the standard Markdown form:

 ```ruby